-Are you getting a PayPal 1099-K?
+Are you getting a 1099-K?
 You just might be.
 Get ready for a little extra paperwork.

 What is the 1099-K?

 For the most part, people are associating the 1099-K with PayPal.
-However, other third-party payment processors, including the banks that process debit and credit transactions for your home business, might need to issue you a 1099-K. As a third-party payment processor, PayPal is subject to issuing the 1099-K.
+However, other third-party payment processors, including the banks that process debit and credit transactions for your home business, might need to issue you a 1099-K. Venmo, CashApp, and other similar apps are subject to the 1099-K.

-The 1099-K is meant to ensure that those that do business online report their income.
-Third-party payment processors are required issue this form when you have at least $20,000 in transactions?and?200 transactions.
-For the most part, if you don't meet both of those conditions, you probably won't see the 1099-K. In fact, here's what PayPal says about it:
+The 1099-K ensures that those who do business online report their income.
+In the past, third-party payment processors are required to issue this form when you have at least $20,000 in transactions and 200 transactions.
+For the most part, if you don’t meet both of those conditions, you probably won’t see the 1099-K. In fact, here’s what PayPal says about it:

-Understand, though, that there are some states where the threshold for reporting is lower.
-Vermont and Massachusetts are two of those states.
-If you live in those states, even if you don't reach both thresholds, you could find yourself with a 1099-K.
+However, there are some states where the threshold for reporting is lower.
+If you live in affected states and don’t reach both thresholds, you could find yourself with a 1099-K.

 The issuer sends a copy to the IRS, and a copy to you, for your records.
-Just like the 1099-MISC, the IRS gets a copy and you get a copy.
-So it's not exactly a PayPal 1099-K, but it is a form that many people are going to receive as a result of carrying on business through PayPal.
-I will be receiving one ? just as I received a 1099-K last year.
+Just like the 1099-NEC (which replaced the 1099-NEC for many solopreneurs, contractors, and freelancers), the IRS gets a copy, and you get a copy.
+So it’s not exactly a PayPal 1099-K, but it is a form that many people will receive due to carrying on business through PayPal.

 Originally, businesses were going to be required to submit a reconciliation if their income didn’t match the amount shown on the 1099-K. However, recognizing the burden that would place on many small and home business owners, that requirement has been done away with.
 But that doesn’t mean that you’re in the clear.

 PayPal does provide a handy reconciliation file you can use to help figure things out.
-Whether you use PayPal's reconciliation or not, though, it's a good idea to have impeccable records.
-I'm always ready to cross-reference my 1099-K information with my records.
+Whether you use PayPal’s reconciliation or not, it’s a good idea to have really good records.
+I’m always ready to cross-reference my 1099-K information with my records.

 Just in case.